benkl/pixeler/README.md

 Pixels to planes Blender Plugin.
 Install or copy into the addons folder.

 # Usage
-Add an image data block to your .blendspecify the name (e.g. image.png) in the Image dropdown.
-The default x and y offset (2) will create a continuous plane of plane meshes with respective PBR materials of the pixels colour.
+Open/Add an image data block to your .blend and select the name (e.g. image.png) in the Image dropdown.
+Running the operator will then create a continuous plane with respective PBR materials for each face according to the source image pixel colour.

 # History
 2_1